eslint/eslint/docs/src/use/core-concepts/glossary.md

 Common formatters in the ecosystem include [Prettier](https://prettier.io) and [dprint](https://dprint.dev).

 Note that although ESLint is a [linter](#linter) rather than a formatter, ESLint rules can also apply formatting changes to source code.
+See [Formatting (Rule)](#formatting-rule) for more information on formatting rules.

 ### Formatting (Rule)

 A rule that solely targets [formatting](#formatter-tool) concerns, such as semicolons and whitespace.
 These rules don't change application logic and are a subset of [Stylistic rules](#stylistic-rule).

-ESLint's built-in formatting rules are deprecated and will be removed in a later major version.
+ESLint no longer recommends formatting rules and previously deprecated its built-in formatting rules.
 ESLint recommends instead using a dedicated formatter such as [Prettier](https://prettier.io) or [dprint](https://dprint.dev).
 Alternately, the [ESLint Stylistic project](https://eslint.style) provides formatting-related lint rules.